 Back in 2012, two Massey University professors have written two articles on this exact subject: Are Monthly Seasonals Real?
 A Three Century Perspective and The Halloween Indicator: Everywhere and all the time.
 Results, obtained from 108 countries and 319 years of observation, conclude that summer-winter divide is more than real.

-The table below features monthly average returns of the stock market:
+The table below features monthly average returns of the stock market (source):

 How to use this information in trading?
-A bullish investor may find it beneficial to trade during the month with a higher average return: December, April, January.
-For a bearish investor it may be a good idea to open a short position during July, September and October.
+A bullish investor may prefer to trade during the months with a higher average return: December, April, January.
+A bearish investor on the other hand, may choose to open a short position during July, September and October.

 Of course, you are not guaranteed to stay in the black when following seasonal patterns.
-After all, your success (or failure) will depend mostly on you trading strategy.
-Yet on the financial markets it is always good to know more than others do.Trade now
+After all, your success (or failure) will depend mostly on your trading strategy.
+Yet on the financial markets it is always good to know more than others do.To the platform